 Capital assets: The County contributes to the acquisition of capital assets for the operation of CCH.
 The assets, which include land improvements, buildings, building improvements, and equipment and furniture, are recorded at cost at the time of receipt.
 Construction in progress is transferred to CCH from the County throughout construction and recorded in CCH's financial statements.
 No value has been assigned to the land upon which most of CCH facilities are located.
 Capital assets are defined by CCH as assets with an initial, individual cost of \$5,000 or more.
 Donated capital assets from parties outside of the County are recorded at acquisition value at the date of donation.
-Prior to fiscal year 2016, donated capital assets were recorded at their estimated fair value.
 The costs of normal repairs and maintenance that do not add to the value of the asset or materially extend asset lives are not capitalized.
 Major outlays for capital assets and improvements are capitalized as costs are incurred.